 So what’s the situation?
 How are they different?
 Love, simply put, is a permanent state in the soul.
-And it can only exist if the groundwork has been laid for it to land.
-Such a foundation is created through the hard work of personal growth, or spiritual development.
+And it can only exist if we have laid the groundwork for it to land.
+We create such a foundation through the hard work of personal growth, or spiritual development.

 Love doesn’t come and go, willy-nilly.
 Eros does.
 Eros lands with a bang, often whopping a person upside the head, even if they’re not willing to go through the experience.
 But love won’t land unless the person is prepared for it.
 They have to have built the foundation, brick by brick, so that eros can act as a bridge that lands on solid footings.

 It’s not hard to see the importance of the erotic force.
 Without it, many people wouldn’t ever be ready to consciously begin dismantling their own walls of separation.
 Eros, in fact, plants the seeds of longing for unity, which is what underpins the whole Plan of Salvation.